Jack Harrison (footballer, born 1996): 2017 season

 In March 2017, Harrison and NYCFC teammates Eirik Johansen and Rónald Matarrita earned U.S. green cards.
 Harrison scored his first goal of the new season on 1 April, in a 2–1 win over San Jose Earthquakes.
 On 29 April, he recorded his first professional multi-goal performance, scoring a brace to secure a 3–2 victory over Columbus Crew.
 Harrison also scored the game-winning opener in a 2–0 victory against New York Red Bulls to give the club its first ever win at Red Bull Arena on 24 June.
-Ahead of his move to Manchester City, Harrison was praised by former teammate Andrea Pirlo, who said of Harrison "He is very young, he's fast and he is capable of playing in Europe.
-He's a good player." and another former teammate Frank Lampard who said "I think there a lot of big things to come from Jack.
+Ahead of his move to Manchester City, Harrison was praised by former teammate Andrea Pirlo, who said of Harrison, "He is very young, he's fast and he is capable of playing in Europe.
+He's a good player."
+Another former teammate Frank Lampard said, "I think there a lot of big things to come from Jack.
 I like him, he's a great lad, great ability."